 Jacques Offenbach, who was born in the German city of Cologne in 1819 and died in Paris in 1880, is regarded as the founder of the modern operetta.
 A masterful entertainer, he was characterized by "typical Rhineland humor and French esprit," as German cabaret artist Konrad Beikircher said at the December kick-off event of the Offenbach bicentennial that will be celebrated throughout 2019.

-"Yes, we cancan" is the motto of the celebration staged next year by the Jacques Offenbach Society, created just three years ago in Offenbach's hometown of Cologne.
-He is not honored enough, even in home town, says Claudia Hessel, coordinator of the Offenbach celebration events, adding that the association aims to create awareness for Offenbach and show that he did more than write cancan music.
+"Yes, we cancan" is the motto of the celebration staged by the Jacques Offenbach Society, which was established just three years ago in Offenbach's hometown of Cologne.
+He is not honored enough, even in hometown, says Claudia Hessel, coordinator of the Offenbach celebration events, adding that the association aims to create awareness for Offenbach and show that he did more than write cancan music.

 It's time to throw overboard clichés and legends about Offenbach, agrees Ralf-Olivier Schwarz, an expert adviser in the association.

-To launch the anniversary year, Schwarz put together a small exhibition that is scheduled to move on to Berlin and Paris and that presents the most important stages of the composer's life.
+To launch the anniversary year, Schwarz put together a small exhibition presenting the most important stages of the composer's life that is scheduled to move on to Berlin and Paris.

 From Cologne via Paris to the world